tjfonseca/tjfonseca.github.io/index.md

 ---

-Postdoctoral Research Associate at the <a href="https://www.maths.ox.ac.uk/">Mathematical Institute</a>, Oxford.
+Researcher at <a href="https://www.ime.unicamp.br/en">IMECC - Unicamp</a>, supported by <a href="https://fapesp.br/en">FAPESP</a> (Young Investigator Grant).

-I work in the area of Arithmetic Geometry.
-Currently, I am mainly interested in questions involving periods of algebraic varieties, modular forms, transcendence, and algebraicity.
+I work in Number Theory and Algebraic Geometry, mainly in questions involving periods of algebraic varieties, modular forms, transcendence, and algebraicity.

 A recent <a href="assets/pictures/dieppe.jpg">photo</a>.
 A less recent <a href="assets/pictures/diploma.png">photo</a>.